Product:Spektrum™ DX20 transmitters with PID numbers beginning with:

 What To Do: Please fill out the Repair Request Form found here.
-After completing and submitting the Repair Request Form, Horizon Hobby will E-mail a shipping label for you to use to return the transmitter.
-Typical turnaround time for a repair is 10–14 business days.
-You will not incur any fees or charges for the repair, if it is deemed necessary.
+After completing and submitting the Repair Request Form, Horizon Hobby will e-mail a shipping label for you to use to return the transmitter.
+Transmitters sent to Horizon Hobby for this service bulletin will receive priority in the service center.
+You will not incur any repair fees or charges, if a repair is necessary.

 Finding the PID number:

 The PID number is a manufactured identification number and is located on the outside of the product box and also under the battery lid on the DX20 as shown.

 1. Export all programmed models to an SD card.

 2. Remove the following items from the transmitter:

 Any Aftermarket Accessories (cell phone mounts, Gimbal sticks, etc...)